How to trade double tops and double bottoms

 As with other technical indicators and chart patterns, the double top and double bottom patterns are by no means certain trend indicators.
 Because of this, traders should always use the double top and double bottom chart patterns alongside others to confirm the trend before opening a position.

 How to trade on double tops and double bottoms

 There are two ways to trade using the double top and double bottom patterns: you’d open a short position on a double top, and a long position on a double bottom.
 Before you do either however, it is important to confirm the signal with other technical indicators such as the relative strength index (RSI) or the parabolic SAR – both of which are momentum indicators.

-You can take a position on double tops and double bottoms with a CFD account.
+You can take a position on double tops and double bottoms with a CFD or spread betting account.
 These financial products are derivatives, meaning they enable you to go both long or short on an underlying market.

-As a result, you can use CFDs during both a double top and a double bottom pattern.
-With a double top pattern, you could use CFDs to open a short position after the second peak, and with a double bottom, you use them to open a long position after the second low.
+As a result, you can use CFDs and spread bets during both a double top and a double bottom pattern.
+With a double top pattern, you could use CFDs and spread bets to open a short position after the second peak, and with a double bottom, you use them to open a long position after the second low.

 Follow the steps below to trade a double top or a double bottom:

 - Decide whether you want to trade CFDs or spread bets

 - Research the markets you can trade

 - Learn how to identify double tops and double bottoms